 2) Rushing employees who cause a slip and fall accident with a patron may also result in premises liability for the owner as well as a workers’ compensation suit if the employee is injured.

 3) Business establishments must be handicap accessible at all levels.

-Premises liability and slip and fall accidents can be a complicated area of law subject to many nuances.
+Premises liability and slip and fall accidents can be complicated areas of law subject to many nuances.
 Injured victims should interview lawyers to assure that they have experience and success in litigating these cases.
-Grazian and Volpe has a proven, successful track record in slip and fall litigation.
+Grazian and Volpe have a proven, successful track record in slip and fall litigation.
 Visit us on Facebook and at our website for more informative articles designed to help the public protect its legal rights.